The limitless First Incompleteness Theorem

-\begin{definition}[Interpretations II]~ \begin{itemize} \item A theory $T$ is \emph{interpretable} in a theory $S$ if there exists an interpretation of $T$ in $S$. \item Given theories $S$ and $T$, let $S\unlhd T$ denote that $S$ is interpretable in $T$ (or $T$ interprets $S$); let $S\lhd T$ denote that $T$ interprets $S$ but $S$ does not interpret $T$; we say $S$ and $T$ are \emph{mutually interpretable}, denoted by $S\equiv_I T$, if $S\unlhd T$ and $T\unlhd S$. \item Given theories $S$ and $T$, we say that $S$ \emph{weakly interprets} $T$ if $T$ is interpretable in some consistent extension of $S$ with the same language of $S$ (or equivalently, for some interpretation $\tau$, the theory $S + T^{\tau}$ is consistent). \item We say that a theory $S$ is weaker than a theory $T$ w.r.t.~ interpretation if $S\lhd T$. \item Given theories $S$ and $T$, we say that $S$ is incomparable with $T$ w.r.t.~ interpretation if $S$ is not interpretable in $T$ and $T$ is not interpretable in $S$. \item We say $S$ is a minimal r.e. theory w.r.t.~ interpretation if there is no r.e. theory $T$ such that $T\lhd S$. \end{itemize} \end{definition}

-The notion of interpretation provides us a method to compare different theories in different languages.
+The notion of interpretation provides us with a method to compare different theories in different languages.
 If $T$ is interpretable in $S$, then all sentences provable (refutable) in $T$ are mapped, by the interpretation function, to sentences provable (refutable) in $S$.
-The equivalence classes of theories, under the equivalence relation $\equiv_I$, are called the interpretation degrees.\footnote{In this paper, we only consider countable theories.
-There are $2^{\omega}$ countable theories, and $2^{\omega}$ associated interpretation degrees.}
+The equivalence classes of theories, under the equivalence relation $\bowtie$, are called the interpretation degrees.

+The following two theorems are about important properties of the theory $\mathbf{R}$ which we will use in this paper.

-\begin{theorem}[Visser, Theorem 6, \cite{Visser 14}] For any r.e.~ theory $T$ with finite signature, $T$ is interpretable in the theory $\mathbf{R}$ iff $T$ is locally finitely satisfiable.\footnote{In fact, if $T$ is locally finitely satisfiable, then $T$ is interpretable in $\mathbf{R}$ via a one-piece one-dimensional parameter-free interpretation.} \end{theorem}
+\begin{theorem}[Visser, Theorem 6, \cite{Visser 14}] For any RE theory $T$ with finite signature, $T$ is interpretable in the theory $\mathbf{R}$ iff $T$ is locally finitely satisfiable.\footnote{In fact, if $T$ is locally finitely satisfiable, then $T$ is interpretable in $\mathbf{R}$ via a one-piece one-dimensional parameter-free interpretation.} \end{theorem}